93% of our Learning Disabilities Nursing graduates are in employment or further study six months after graduating

 Full-time fees are per year.
 Once enrolled, the fee will remain at the same rate throughout the duration of your study on this course.

 The places on this course are currently funded by the NHS Wales Bursary Scheme.
 To receive this funding, students will have to commit to working in Wales for two years after completing their nursing or midwifery degree.
 We recommend you read the NHS Wales Bursary Scheme FAQs and our own Nursing and Midwifery Fees and Funding FAQs before applying.

 Students have access to a wide range of resources including textbooks, publications, and computers in the University’s library and via online resources.
 In most cases they are more than sufficient to complete a course of study.
 Where there are additional costs, either obligatory or optional, these are detailed below.
 Of course students may choose to purchase their own additional personal resources/tools over and above those listed to support their studies at their own expense.
 All stationery and printing costs are at a student’s own expense.

 This fee includes £44 for the enhanced DBS certificate, the Post Office Administration fee and the online administration fee.

 Whilst optional it is strongly recommended signing up for this service especially if you are likely to have placements each year and wish to pursue a career post University where a DBS check is a requirement.
 Please note the service has to be joined within 19 days of receipt of your enhanced DBS certificate.

-There is an opportunity to study and practice abroad in a number of countries during the second year of your nurse training.
-This will enable you to gain an understanding of different health care systems.
+Employers are keen to recruit our graduates because they know they are well-prepared, confident, competent and safe practitioners.
 Learning disability nurses could work in local healthcare trusts, private providers as well as educational, charitable and voluntary providers.
 Graduates could also work abroad in New Zealand and in the Republic of Ireland.